The Swan Archives

 Collecting tip:

-There are "reprints" of some of the U.S. Phantom theatrical one sheets (27" x 41") out there, sold by places like moviegoods.com.
-They're very nice looking, but not really collectible.
-The originals were distributed to theaters by National Screen Service, and have the NSS stencil on the back, which looks like this.
+"Reprints" of some of the U.S. Phantom theatrical one sheets (27" x 41") are sold on ebay all the time, and the sellers aren't always clear that their goods are not original.
+They use terms like "vintage" to confuse buyers.
+These posters can be good looking, but are not worth anything to a collector.
+Any Phantom poster that's 27" by 40" (rather than 27" by 41") is definitely a reprint.
+As well, the originals were generally distributed to theaters by National Screen Service, and nearly always have the NSS stencil on the back, which looks like this.

 The number 74/339 appears on most NSS-distributed Phantom materials, indicating that Phantom was the 339th film to be entered into NSS's database in 1974.
 Reprint Phantom theatrical one sheets (unless someone's trying really hard to make a good forgery) will not have the NSS stencil on the back, nor will some of the (genuine) one sheets intended for international use; the international one sheets will lack the PG logo as well.
 The "FOR" on this one designates that it is intended for "foreign" (Canadian) use, and therefore lacks the MPAA's PG logo.

-This crazy-rare cardboard standee came from A&M's marketing department, intended for use as a counter display in record stores.
+This crazy-rare standee came from A&M's marketing department, intended for use as a counter display in record stores.
+It's thick cardboard, and stands about 13 and a half inches tall.

 And here's how that flyer looked in New York.